aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/configure-hashicorp-vault.md

 - [HashiCorp Vault address and token](https://developer.hashicorp.com/vault/docs/concepts/tokens).

 :::note
-The integration with HashiCorp Vault is not available through the Aiven Console.
+The integration with HashiCorp Vault is not yet available on the Aiven Console.
-This feature can only be configured via the Aiven CLI, Aiven API, or Terraform.
+This feature can only be configured using the Aiven API, Aiven CLI, or Terraform.
 :::

 ## Configure secret providers